German Shepherd Now

 How to avoid it: Puzzle feeders, nose work games, obedience drills, hide-and-seek with treats or toys.
 Even a 15-minute training session can tire a Shepherd more effectively than an hour-long walk.
 Rotate the challenges so they don’t get stale.

-Inconsistent Leadership Across the Household
+Inconsistent Rules Across the Household

 Shepherds are sharp enough to figure out that one person enforces rules and another doesn’t.
 Mom doesn’t allow jumping.
 Dad thinks it’s funny.
-The dog doesn’t learn not to jump.
-It learns to read the room and exploit the gap.
+The dog doesn’t learn not to jump — it learns to read the room and exploit the gap.

 Inconsistency creates confusion, and a confused Shepherd gets anxious.
 Anxious dogs act out.
 The cycle feeds itself.